Woodstock in Shenandoah County, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Architecture • Patriots & Patriotism • Settlements & Settlers • War, US Revolutionary.
 A significant historical year for this entry is 1776.

 Location.
 38° 52.925′ N, 78° 30.327′ W. Marker is in Woodstock, Virginia, in Shenandoah County.
-Marker is at the intersection of North Main Street (U.S. 11) and West Court Street, on the right when traveling south on North Main Street.
+It is at the intersection of North Main Street (U.S. 11) and West Court Street, on the right when traveling south on North Main Street.
 Located on the front face of the Shenandoah County Courthouse.
 Touch for map.
 Marker is at or near this postal address: 103 North Main Street, Woodstock VA 22664, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Strasburg (here, next to this marker); Toms Brook (here, next to this marker); John Peter Gabriel Muhlenberg (a few steps from this marker); Mount Jackson (a few steps from this marker); County of Shenandoah (a few steps from this marker); Town of New Market (a few steps from this marker); Town of Mount Jackson (a few steps from this marker); Town of Edinburg (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: Strasburg (here, next to this marker); Toms Brook (here, next to this marker); John Peter Gabriel Muhlenberg (a few steps from this marker); Mount Jackson (a few steps from this marker); County of Shenandoah (a few steps from this marker); Town of New Market (a few steps from this marker); Town of Mount Jackson (a few steps from this marker); Town of Edinburg (a few steps from this marker).
 Touch for a list and map of all markers in Woodstock.

 Also see . . .
 Peter Muhlenburg Biography.
 Muhlenburg served in the Revolutionary War with distinction and later had a successful career as a politician in Pennsylvania.
 (Submitted on December 17, 2007, by Craig Swain of Leesburg, Virginia.)